CowboyPakchow/Soulsborne./README.md

 The player's objective is to complete all 3 floors and escape the dungeon.
 But...Maybe there is something more to it..?

+This game was made for those who are interested in a dungeoncrawler roguelike type text based adventure game.
+Be warned this game is somewhat difficult, comparetive to the Souls games.

 ## Installation